HeroHS/flutter_bloc_tutorial/TUTORIAL_OVERVIEW.md

 ✅ **Async Operations**: API calls with Future.delayed
 ✅ **Best Practices**: Immutability, separation of concerns
 ✅ **Pattern Selection**: Know when to use each approach
+✅ **Clean Architecture**: All patterns follow the same architecture

 ---